Ways to Pay for SRS - updated!

 Sometimes without your own money!

-Sex reassignment surgery: the ultimate goal of a trans person.
-Most surgery is expensive and SRS is no exception.
+Sex reassignment surgerythe ultimate goal of most trans people.
+Surgery is often expensive and SRS is no exception.
 Even the cheapest in Thailand is going to cost thousands of dollars after airfare, hotel and miscellaneous expenses.
 Unfortunately, many of us don't have well-paying jobs, graduate degrees, savings, nor the ability to borrow that kind of money.
 Some are disabled and unable to work.

 How can we get something we want more than the world?

 1. Insurance.
 If you have health insurance try to have hormones and surgeries covered.
 Some insurance companies have exclusions for gender identity related procedures, claiming SRS is "cosmetic," "elective" or "experimental."
 However, some insurance does cover SRS.
 Check your insurance manual, or HR, to see if gender identity procedures and medications are excluded.

 If you checked out the link above then you read the story of a FTM who forced Medicaid to cough up over $80k for his gender surgeries!
 If you're disabled, or low-income, I recommend following his path and trying to have Medicaid cover your surgery, just as any medically-necessary procedure.
 If denied, use the appeal process.
 Don't just stop at the first denial!

 Another option is moving to California.
 As far as I know, their public health insurance (Medi-Cal) will cover SRS.
 Also, anyone who is an employee of any campus of the University of California will be covered.
 Obviously, getting the latest information from the appropriate social service agencies before making the decision to move is essential.